gi1mic/DSP-Speaker-Filter/README.md

 Teensy DSP audio filter for external speakers

 This is a version of the DSP filter designed for use in an external amplified speaker.
+Please visit https://gi1mic.github.io/ for information on how to setup your development environment and general information that may be helpful in this project.

-I am using the Teensy audio shield to simplify audio in/out but the code support using the AD & DAC to reduce costs.
-I have not tested this but it should work.
-Please see the origional 19-dollar-DSP project for the audio connections if you go down this route.
+Note I am using the Teensy audio shield to simplify audio in/out for this but the code does support using the AD & DAC to reduce costs.
+I have not tested it but should work fine.
+Please see the original project linked above for the audio connections should you go down this route.